ncatlab/nlab-content/pages/8/6/0/8/28068/content.md

   \mathrlap{\,.}
 \]

-> This is the field theoretic version of Feynman's (eq:PartialIntegrationInDiscretizedPathIntegral).
+> This is the field theoretic version of Feynman's equation (eq:PartialIntegrationInDiscretizedPathIntegral) above.

 Now consider the [[integration]] of this expression in the variable $x$ over the spacetime region in a small time interval $(y^0- \epsilon, y^0 + \epsilon) \times \mathbb{R}^{d}/\mathbb{Z}^{d}$ and let $\epsilon \to 0$.
 Then: